snowplow/snowplowanalytics.com/_posts/2018-12-29-iglu-r11-released/index.md

 <h2 id="schema-workflow-simplified">1.
 Improved linter messages</h2>

-Since its inception, it has been possible to use `igluctl` to check a static schema registry for many kinds of inconsistencies in JSON schemas that cannot be handled by [JSON meta schema][json-metaschema], such as `minimum` value greater than `maximum` or set of string-specific properties in a field with non-string type.
+Since its inception, it has been possible to use `igluctl` to check a static schema registry for many kinds of inconsistencies in JSON schemas that cannot be handled by [JSON meta schema][json-metaschema], such as `minimum` value greater than `maximum` or a set of string-specific properties in a field with non-string type.

 However, when users were presented with error messages from the linter, they often found it hard to identify the source fo the error, because messages produced by `igluctl` did not contain any references to the field in the JSON schema, or the line number.
 Now `igluctl` groups problematic issues by their types and adds corresponding [JSON Pointers][json-pointers] to facilitate localization of problematic property.